BardicDefense/purple-hack/spells.md

 #### Restoration

 _Necromancy (R: Touch, D: Instant)_
-This spell restores all ability score damage and drain, as well as curing blindness, deafness, and any diseases.
+This spell restores all ability score damage and drain, as well as curing blindness, deafness, and any sicknesses or diseases.

 #### Reverse Gravity